Data management support for researchers

 Research Data Management (RDM) is not a single issue, it presents many challenges and raises many questions throughout the research lifecycle, from the moment an idea forms to the completion of research, publication, and subsequent use of findings to inform sharing of ideas and stimulate new research.

-The Research Data Management website follows that lifecycle - around the themes of Create, Organise, Keep and Find and Share - providing advice and support, pointing to many internal and external resources.
+This website follows that lifecycle, providing advice and support, pointing to many internal and external resources.
 It aims to reflect the constantly changing research data context, to allow you as a researcher to dip into the site to easily find assistance as and when you need it.